 In December 2017 the Cabinet of Lichfield District Council resolved that the Neighbourhood Plan (as amended) should proceed to the referendum stage; the date for the referendum being 22 February 2018.
 At the Referendum, majority support for the Neighbourhood Plan was achieved, and as a result it was subsequently adopted by Lichfield District Council.

-Next Steps Following Adoption
+Following Adoption

-Following adoption, the Lichfield City Neighbourhood Plan (LCNP) became part of the formal development plan for the area, with legal force, helping to shape the direction of future employment development within the City.
+The Lichfield City Neighbourhood Plan (LCNP) became part of the formal development plan for the area, with legal force, helping to shape the direction of future employment development within the City.

-One of the other key objectives of the NPIWP is to make recommendations to Council on allocations of the Parish proportion of the Community Infrastructure Levy (CIL).
+The City Council established a small working party to oversee the next stages of the Neighbourhood Plan - the Neighbourhood Plan Implementation Working Party (NPIWP).
+One of the key objectives being to make recommendations to Council on allocations of the Parish proportion of the Community Infrastructure Levy (CIL).

 Briefly, CIL is a levy that local authorities can choose to charge on most new built development in their area in order to raise funding to carry out infrastructure projects.
 Lichfield District Council is the CIL 'Charging Authority' and therefore retains the majority of CIL receipts, but as a Parish Council with an adopted Neighbourhood Plan, the City Council receives 25% of the CIL allocation within its boundaries.